The multicolor induced size-Ramsey number of long subdivisions

-A remarkable result of Hunter and Sudakov~\cite{hunter25:_induc_ramsey} establishes that $\widehat{R}_{\mathrm{ind}}(H, k)=O_{\Delta,w,k}(n)$ for any graph~$H$ with $\Delta(H)\leq\Delta$ and the treewidth at most~$w$ (they also give explicit bounds for the hidden constants in this bound in the case of trees and blow-up of trees).
+A remarkable result of Hunter and Sudakov~\cite{hunter25:_induc_ramsey} establishes that $\widehat{R}_{\mathrm{ind}}(H, k)=O_{\Delta,w,k}(n)$ for any graph~$H$ with $\Delta(H)\leq\Delta$ and treewidth at most~$w$, where the implied constant is quite large, owing to the use of regularity arguments (they also give an alternative approach that leads to smaller constants in the case of trees and blow-up of trees).
 Finally, Arag\~ao, Campos, Dahia, Filipe and Marciano~\cite{aragao25:_ramsey} proved that $\widehat{R}_{\mathrm{ind}}(H, k)=e^{O(k\log k)n}$ for any $n$-vertex graph~$H$, confirming a conjecture of Erd\H{o}s \cite{Erd-ind} in a strong form.
 In this paper, we focus on estimating the induced size-Ramsey number of long subdivisions of bounded degree graphs.

 Given a graph $H$ and a function $\sigma:E(H)\to \mathbb{N}$, the \emph{subdivision} $H^\sigma$ is obtained by replacing each edge $e \in E(H)$ with a path of length $\sigma(e)$.
 Pak~\cite{Pak} studied the size-Ramsey number of long subdivisions of bounded degree graphs, which, roughly speaking, are subdivided graphs $ H^{\sigma} $ where $ \sigma(e)=\Omega(\log |V(H^{\sigma})|) $ for every $e\in E(H)$ and the maximum degree of $ H $ is bounded.
 He posed the following conjecture.